Jasper2819/web-typography-22-23/README.md

 What is being subtitled?
 Next to the voices of the actors, a lot of special effects are being subtitled as well.
 Think about and extremely huge explosion, underwater bubbles or anything relevant to know what is going on.
 But sounds not only make a movie spectaculair, they can also have the opposite effect.
 With sounds you can make a scene interesting, scary or you can build up a lot of tension.
 And that last one is compelling.
 Because in the first fragment of the video I'm working on, a high piched tone can be heard.
 This tone gets worse and worse when more questions follow and than suddenly... it stops.
 So it is important to give the same fealing to deaf people, to let them know that there is something irritating going on.
 For this, a simple subtitle won't be enough.

 Next, you don't want to make subtitles inaccurate, gibberish or butchered.
 It has to be relevant to the scenes it's being used to.
-Seeing all the rules and guidelines for subtitles, I get a pretty good idea what to do different to make subtitles more interesting.
+Seeing all the rules and guidelines for subtitles, I get a pretty good idea what to do different to make a movie for deaf people more interesting.
 So, in the next chapters I will explain what I did and most importantly why I did it.

 ### Colors